kasper-piskorski/docs/pages/documentation/10-examples/CSV-migration.md

 As the blog post explains, the original data was a [document](http://www.lenzenresearch.com/titusnarrlineage.pdf) from [Lenzen Research](http://www.lenzenresearch.com/) that described the family history of Catherine Niesz Titus for three generations of her maternal lineage.

-In this example, we will walk through how to migrate the CSV data into Grakn, and confirm that we have succeeded using the visualiser and Graql shell to check that we can make some sample queries.
+In this example, we will walk through how to migrate the CSV data into Grakn, and confirm that we have succeeded using the Grakn visualiser.

 ## Genealogy Data

 The data for this example can be found as a set of CSV files in Grakn's [sample-datasets](https://github.com/graknlabs/sample-datasets) repository on Github.
-The data was put together by our team from narrative information gleaned from the original Lenzen Research [document](http://www.lenzenresearch.com/titusnarrlineage.pdf), with some minor additions to facilitate some interesting queries for Grakn's reasoner.
+The data was put together by our team from narrative information gleaned from the original Lenzen Research [document](http://www.lenzenresearch.com/titusnarrlineage.pdf), with some minor additions to generate some interesting queries for Grakn's reasoner.

 Let's take a look at the *raw-data* directory in the [genealogy-graph repo](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph), which contains five CSV files.
 These files were put together by hand by our team, mostly by [Michelangelo](https://blog.grakn.ai/@doctormiko).